“97% of our pupils agree that St Clements is a good school”

 We also pride ourselves on knowing each child as an individual due to our nurturing and caring environment which is underpinned by our Christian values.
-We are proud to have strong links with our church which we visit at least every half term and enjoy weekly worship in school led by Reverend Paul.
+We are proud to have strong links with our church which we visit at least every half term and enjoy weekly worship in school led by Reverend Paul and Reverend Tom.

-*They also told us that they feel safe in lessons (97%) and at playtime (94%).
-This has improved since the previous year due to the improvements we have made to our playground facilities.
+*They also told us that they feel safe in lessons (94%) and at playtime (92%).

 *We have an involved governing body that knows our school well and challenges us to do even better by working with us on monitoring standards of teaching, pupil’s work and speaking to pupils about what is going well and what we can do even better.